ramachandra2002/Five-Stage-Ring-Oscillator/README.md

 # Author

-Ramachandra T, Bachelors in Engineering at Madras Institute of Technology, Anna University
+Ramachandra T, Bachelors degree in Electronics and Communication Engineering at Madras Institute of Technology, Anna University

 # Acknowledgement